CausesBy Mayo Clinic Staff

 Possible causes of anal itching include:

 - Infections.
-Sexually transmitted infections may also involve the anus and can cause anal itching.
-In children, the parasite that causes pinworms can cause persistent anal itching.
-Adults in the same household can also be infected.
+Sexually transmitted infections may involve the anus and cause anal itching.
+Pinworms can cause persistent anal itching.
 Other parasites may cause similar itching.
 Yeast infections, which usually affect women, can also cause itching in the anal area.

-- Skin disease.
-Sometimes, anal itching is the result of a specific skin disease, such as psoriasis or contact dermatitis.
+- Skin conditions.
+Sometimes anal itching is the result of a specific skin condition, such as psoriasis or contact dermatitis.

 - Markell KW, et al. Pruritus ani: Etiology and management.
 Surgical Clinics of North America 2010;90:125.

 - Fargo MV, et al. Evaluation and management of common anorectal conditions.
 American Family Physician.
 2012;85:624.

 - Ferri FF.
 Pruritus ani.
 In: Ferri's Clinical Advisor 2016.
 Philadelphia, Pa.: Mosby Elsevier; 2016. https://www.clinicalkey.com.
 Accessed Aug.
 19, 2015.